 In 2013, the teachers formed a 501(c)(3) non-profit organization to better serve the youth of the area.
 Under this designation, the newly formed enterprise can accept your tax-deductible contributions and grant funding to expand opportunities for underserved students in our area.
 We invite you to visit our website and donate.

 Project Write partners with the Children’s Literature Workshop every year in June.
 As teachers learn from award-winning authors, our young writers have the chance to write with the outstanding authors who visit each year.

 In 2015, Newberry Medal winner Kwame Alexander met with 40 young, aspiring writers and invited them to say “Yes!” when the world says “No.” Kwame was both inspiring and inspired.
-In his words the students were “Awesome!” all joining in both writing and sharing.
+In his words, the students were “Awesome!” joining in both writing and sharing.
 Kwame spent time signing the students’ copies of his award-winner Crossover and took pictures with the group.
 A memorable morning.

 Campers in 2016 worked with Matt de la Pena and

 Project Write, Inc. has an account at Amazon Smile.
 You can donate to our students as you shop!
 Just follow the link, choose Project Write, Inc., and then effortlessly improve the literacy for scores of young people.

 Our phenomenal Young Writers Workshop was visited by six authors and students learned from everyone of them.
 See our young writers at work at Project Write